Zer0-Jack: A Memory-efficient Gradient-based Jailbreaking Method for Black-box Multi-modal Large Language Models: Experiments

 $\bullet$~\textit{Text-based baselines} involve generating or modifying text prompts to bypass model defenses.
 Specifically, we compared \ours with four text-based jailbreak methods: The first baseline, \textbf{P-Text}, tests whether the original text input alone can bypass the model's defenses.
 Since the selected MLLMs do not support text-only input, we pair the P-text with a plain black image containing no semantic information.
 For the second baseline, we adopt \textbf{GCG}\citep{zou2023universal}, which is a gradient-based white-box jailbreaking method.
 To simulate GCG in a black-box setting, we utilize the transfer attack, where the malicious prompts are generated using LLaMA2~\citep{touvron2023llama} and transferred to the models we used.
 The third and fourth baselines, \textbf{AutoDAN}\citep{liu2023autodan} and \textbf{PAIR}\citep{chao2023jailbreaking}, are baseline methods targeting black-box jailbreak attacks on LLMs.
-We will pair the malicious text prompts with corresponding images to evaluate their performance on Multi-modal LLMs.
+We will pair the malicious text prompts with corresponding images to evaluate their performance on Multi-modal LLMs when conducting text-based baselines.
+The random images are selected prior to applying the baselines and they remain fixed for the purpose of transferring the attack so that a method like GCG will automatically consider the image.